GangSuUGA/Network-Sensor-Location-Problem/01_A_node-based_approach.md

 #### First, given that sensors are already present on the links in the subset R in E, in order to achieve full link observability, which additional subset of links should be equipped with sensors?
 #### Second, given that sensors are present on the links in the subset R in E, what link flows can be inferred from them?

-Castillo et al. (2010) addressed these questions in terms of the path-link incidence matrix.
+Castillo et al. (2010) addressed these questions in terms of the path-link incidence matrix (a link-based approach).